chrishewlings/mdwiki/en/pages/school/COMP353/Midterm Summary.md

 - **Relationship degree** constraints restrict the number of entities in the entity sets in the relationship.
     - e.g. A student may enroll in \\(\leq 5\\) courses, represented by writing the constraint along the relationship line.
 - **Domain** constraints require that the value of an attribute must be within a specific set of values.

-### Object-Oriented

-- Only allows defining **binary** relationships.
-- An object must be a member of exactly one class.

 ### Converting to Relational Data Model